cesarl94/SkatePark/README.md

 You can watch a video of the final result of this technical assessment:
 [![VideoGameplay](Docs/Screenshots/VideoMiniature.png)](https://youtu.be/2dbU3VthRzw)

-### 📞 Contact
-If you have any questions, feel free to reach out to me.
-* My email is <lorenzon.cesar@hotmail.com>
-* LinkedIn, Discord, YouTube channel and more on [my LinkTree](https://linktr.ee/lorenzoncesar).

-*César Javier Lorenzon, Game Developer*.

 ### Now, time to rest! 😴